MalikAbdulSalam/Nvidia-jetson/README.md

 # Nvidia-jetson complete configurations
-Complete configuration of jetson
+Complete configuration of jetson create virtual environment in jetson  , install python3.8 in jetson ,  install ultralytics in jetson , install pyqt5 in jetson

 ![install pyqt in jetson , install python3.8 in jetson ,  install ultralytics in jetson , create virtual environment in jetson](2.png)